California Desert Coalition

-The California Desert Coalition (CDC) is a nonpartisan, issue advocacy group organized as a subcommittee under SummerTree Institute a 501(c)(3) nonprofit corporation.
-CDC supports the education and public awareness components of the SummerTree Institute.
-Both organizations are deeply committed to the protection of the Mojave Desert ecosystem and its scenic and cultural resource values.
+The California Desert Coalition (CDC) is a nonpartisan, issue advocacy non-profit, deeply committed to the protection of the Mojave Desert ecosystem and its scenic and cultural resource values.
+We build coalitions to promote a deeper understanding of public policy issues and to stitch together the voices that are affected by these decisions.

 Give the desert a voice in its future.

 The culture, customs, economy and land of the California desert are protected for future generations.

 To inform and influence local, state, and federal public policy decisions with community-driven, desert-conscious recommendations that support our vision.

 • COOPERATION: We believe that benefit for one community should not come at the cost of another.
 Progress and prosperity can be balanced with the needs of people, profits, the planet and future generations.

 • TRUST: We build successful coalitions by working responsibly and in good faith with all stakeholders.